xlliu7/TadTR/README.md

 This repo holds the code for TadTR, described in the technical report:
 [End-to-end temporal action detection with Transformer](https://arxiv.org/abs/2106.10271)

-_The tech report is out-dated.
-We have significantly improved TadTR since we uploaded it to arxiv.
+_We have significantly improved the performance of TadTR since our initial submission to arxiv in June 2021.
 It achives much better performance now.
-We'll update the arxiv version recently._
+Please refer to the latest version (v3) on arxiv._

 We have also explored fully end-to-end training from RGB images with TadTR.
 See our CVPR 2022 work [E2E-TAD][e2e-tad].